madroxdupe42/peacefulscience.org/content/articles/survey-adam-eve-catholic.md

 {{< amazon `0801030994` >}}

-According to this view, there was a decision of human freedom at the dawn of humanity that directed humanity's plight negatively.[^11] In one place, he describes a possible scenario that unfolds as follows, “The first man created in the state of original justice is nominated by God as the trustee, in respect of the justice compulsorily intended by God for all men, for all the men who follow him, whether they descend from him physically or not.”
+According to this view, there was a decision of human freedom at the dawn of humanity that directed humanity's plight negatively.[^11] In one place, Rahner describes a possible scenario that unfolds as follows, “The first man created in the state of original justice is nominated by God as the trustee, in respect of the justice compulsorily intended by God for all men, for all the men who follow him, whether they descend from him physically or not.”
 Call this representative Adam.
 Now, according to Rahner, Adam could be part of an original community, and yet if he chose to sin, original justice would be lost for the representative individual Adam as well as all members in the community.

 [^11]: Levering, Matthew. [_Engaging the Doctrine of Creation_](https://www.amazon.com/Engaging-Doctrine-Creation-Creatures-Creator/dp/0801030994/), 237.

-If Rahner’s view allows that men of this original community possessed rational freedom, then the view fails to fall within the bounds of Catholic teaching.
-The reason is that (F5) will not be true, on this iteration of Rahner’s view, since not all true men will take their origin through natural generation from Adam – some people have been on-the-scene independently of Adam.[^12]
+If Rahner’s view allows that multiple human beings in this original community possessed rational freedom, then the view fails to fall within the bounds of Catholic teaching.
+The reason is that (F5) will not be true, since not all true men will take their origin through natural generation from Adam – some people have been on-the-scene independently of descent from Adam.[^12]

-[^12]: If Rahner’s view allows that men in that community were not fully rational human beings, then his view would merge with Kemp’s, which is evaluated in 3C.
+[^12]: If Rahner’s view allows that multiple human beings in that community were not fully rational human beings, then his view would merge with Kemp’s, which is evaluated next.

 An advantage of Rahner’s view is that it is fully compatible with mainstream science.
 A disadvantage of the view is that it does not fall within the bounds of Catholic teaching.

 #### Kenneth Kemp’s Proposal

 According to this view, we can distinguish man as a biological species, philosophical species, and theological species.
-The “biological species” includes all human individuals that are reproductively compatible.
-Man as a “philosophical species” refers to human beings that possess a rational soul.
-Philosophical human beings that are also offered an eternal destiny of friendship with God constitute a “theological species.”
+The biological species includes all human individuals that are reproductively compatible.
+Man as a philosophical species refers to human beings that possess a rational soul.
+Philosophical human beings that are also offered an eternal destiny of friendship with God constitute a theological species.
 These categories are not necessarily coextensive.[^13]

 [^13]: Kemp, 230.